 - Palazzo Medici Riccardi (Florence, Tuscany) - palace with innovative rusticated facade, built in 1445 - 1460

 - Castelbrando (Veneto) - one of the most impressive Italian castles, rebuilt in the first half of the 16th century.

-The Baroque style alo originated in Italy, where many of the best examples of this opulent style are located:
+The Baroque style also originated in Italy, many of the best examples of this opulent style are found here:

 - Church of the Gesu (Rome, Lazio) - one of Baroque prototype buildings replicated by Jesuits around the world, built in 1568-1580

 - Sant'Ivo alla Sapienza (Rome, Lazio) - impressive church forming a single building with Palazzo della Sapienza, built in 1642-1660

 - Palace of Caserta (Caserta, Campania) - the largest building built in Europe in the 18th century, built in 1752-1780

 - Palazzina di caccia of Stupinigi (Stupinigi, Piedmont) - enormous royal hunting lodge, the early 18th century

 - Basilica of Superga (Turin, Piedmont) - beautiful building on top of hill, built in 1717-1731

 The flamboyant Sicilian Baroque style is unique.
 Distinctive examples are: